Alex-z01/Alex-z01/README.md

 * * *

-<h1> About Me </h1>
+<h1 align='center'> About Me </h1>

-Hello to anyone viewing my page!
-I am a CS major studying at CSI striving to become a programming mastermind, I aspire to open my own indie game dev studio someday.
-My Github showcases a variety of projects I have worked on and will also be documenting my learning journey through multiple languages, frameworks, api's and the like.
+<span align='center' color='blue'>Hello to anyone viewing my page!
+I am a CS major studying at CSI
+striving to become a programming mastermind, I aspire to open my own indie game dev studio someday.
+My Github showcases a variety of projects I have worked on and will also be documenting my learning journey through multiple languages, frameworks, api's and the like.</span>

 ```javascript